dtinth/seal-of-approval/README.md

       - uses: dtinth/seal-of-approval@v1
 ```

 A seal of approval would be added to the PR under the checks section.
+It looks like this: